UglyDolls: Critical response

 Owen Gleiberman of Variety magazine was positive, saying that "the sincerity with which UglyDolls pits unblemished conformity against ungainly soul is touching—and, yes, instructive—in all the right ways."

 Jesse Hassenger of The A.V.
 Club gave the film a grade C− and wrote: "Like their Troll ancestors, the UglyDolls combine an evergreen cuteness with a why-now lack of currency."

 Accolades

-UglyDolls was awarded a ReFrame Stamp in the category "Top 100-Grossing Narrative Feature" for involving female-identifying people in at least four of eight key areas of production.
+UglyDolls was awarded a ReFrame Stamp in the category "Top 100-Grossing Narrative Feature" for involving women in at least four of eight key areas of production.
 The song "Broken & Beautiful" was nominated in the 2019 Teen Choice Awards in the category "Choice Song from a Movie".

+Cancelled television series

+In May 2018, Hulu signed a deal with STX Entertainment to produce an animated television series based on UglyDolls, which also included VOD rights to the film.
+The series was meant to consist of 26 episodes per season with a projected release date of early 2020.
+However, due to the film’s financial failure, no further updates regarding the series have been announced as of 2025.